Niall-Keating/Notes/Work/Teva/Cloud Sync.md

 ### Notes:
-- Plan to extend the existing DMS functionality
+- Plan to extend the existing DMS functionality on the `session` endpoint
+	- Save the samples to tb similar to `updates` endpoint